 The EPA is authorizing the State's changes through this immediate final action and is publishing this rule without a prior proposal to authorize the changes because EPA believes it is not controversial we expect no comments that oppose this action.
 The EPA is providing an opportunity for public comment now.
 In addition, in the proposed rules section of today's Federal Register we are publishing a separate document that proposes to authorize the State changes.
 If EPA receives comments opposing this authorization, that document will serve as a proposal to authorize the changes.

 I. Where Do I Send My Comments and When Are They Due?

 You should send written comments to Alima Patterson, Regional Authorization Coordinator, Grants and Authorization Section (6PD-G), Multimedia Planning and Permitting Division, EPA Region 6, 1445 Ross Avenue, Dallas, Texas 75202-2733, (214) 665-8533.
-Please refer to Docket Number OK-00-2.
-We must receive your comments by June 9, 2000.
-You will not have an opportunity to comment again.
+Please refer to Docket Number OK-00-1.
+We must receive your comments by April 28, 2000.
+You may not have an opportunity to comment again.
 If you want to comment on this action, you must do so at this time.

 If EPA receives comments opposing this authorization, we will publish a second Federal Register document before the immediate final rule takes effect.
-The second document will withdraw the immediate final rule or identify the issues raised, respond to the comments, and affirm that the immediate final rule will take effect as scheduled.
+The second notice may withdraw the immediate final rule or identify the issues raised, respond to the comments, and affirm that the immediate final rule will take effect as scheduled.